 This is actually just a simple misunderstanding, but I found that a lot of people do not know about this, so I feel obliged to explain this.

-Now to explain this in detail, so you could understand what this problem is about, I created a screenshot (see below).
-This is from a trading session using one of my trading tools, but the same can be seen even if you trade manually using pending orders or hidden pending orders.
+Now to explain this in detail, so you could understand what this problem is about, I created a screenshot on my MetaTrader 4 (see below).
+This is a trading session using one of my trading tools, but the same can be seen even if you trade manually using pending orders.

-So in the example above even though the price bar (outside the box) did not touched the upper price range level (plus +2 pips), the EA still executed the BUY trade.
+So in the example above even though the price bar (outside the box) did not touch the upper price range level (plus +2 pips), the EA still executed the BUY trade.

 Let me explain what has happened here.
 The explanation is very simple.
 BUY orders are executed at ASK price, but MT4 charts do not show ASK price by default.
 This is why on the chart it looks like the trade was filled too early without price touching the entry level.
 But ASK price touched the entry price, it’s just not displayed on the chart anywhere.